EventSaucePHP/EventSauce/docs/rationale.md

 # Rationale

+## Motivation

 EventSauce is a no-nonsense library for event-sourcing in PHP.
 This library was developed with the idea that you should be able to add event sourced parts to your application without application-wide rewrites.
-EventSauce will also try to avoid coupling as much as it can.
-By having well defined interfaces you can implement you'll be less likely to be locked into the library.
+EventSauce will also try to avoid coupling as much as possible.
+The core of EventSauce is built around a set of interfaces, this makes it easy to integrate with tools you're already using.

 EvenSauce puts the focus on event sourcing, not on things that happen around event sourcing.
 It does not require you to follow CQRS patterns, it does not require you to use a command-, event-, or query-bus.
 By doing to it allows developers to use event sourcing for parts of their application more easily.

 ## The parts

 There are several parts that make up an event sourcing library: